ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### #= Self test
 Sending a # will start the clock self test.
 This is convenient to check if all the words in the display are functioning.<br> The time of a minute is reduced to 0.9 seconds (900 milli seconds).<br>
-#nnnn were nnnn is the delay between minutes in milli seconds.
+#nnnn were nnnn is the delay between minutes in milliseconds.

 ### % = Switch between SK6812 and WS2812 LED strip